There’s Only One Right Way to Watch the Marvel Cinematic Universe Movies In Order

 The Incredible Hulk is the closest thing to an exception of anything on this entire list in that…if you want to, you can probably skip the whole thing entirely.
 The most obvious disconnect is that Edward Norton plays Bruce Banner/The Hulk here (he’s replaced by Mark Ruffalo for all subsequent appearances), but the movie also has a number of story hints that were never followed up on (Tim Blake Nelson gets an introduction and a transformation scene as classic comic character The Leader…and it has never been followed up on).

-Read More: Blueberries on the keto diet
+Read More: Belive keto diet pills

 But if you’re going to watch all the movies, you’ve got to watch The Incredible Hulk.
 And the connective tissue is there—Robert Downey Jr. has a fun cameo, and William Hurt’s General Ross turns out to be a character who shows up throughout the series.